Skip to content

 If the harasser is someone who works for the employer, the investigator may recommend they be fired, transferred, suspended, or reprimanded.
 The investigator may also recommend alterations to the workplace to make it safer, like changes to shifts or scheduling, policies or education.

 Your employer may or may not be required to follow any of the investigator’s recommendations.
 They also don’t have to ask your opinion about what they should do.
-If they end up punishing the harasser, they may or may not tell you about it.
+If they end up punishing the harasser, they may not tell you about it.

 What to do if you’re not happy with the outcome